-Charlie Hustle have not only crafted extremely short and snappy copy, but have also chosen to use our In-Email form.
+Charlie Hustle have not only crafted extremely short and snappy copy but have also kept things incredibly simple by using our In-Email form.

-Plus, at a quick glance, customers can easily identify that this is a review email.
-Simple icons make it easy for them to make a choice before they’ve already thought about whether they have time to leave a review or not.
+Plus, at a glance, customers can clearly see that this is a review email.
+Simple icons make it easy for them to leave a star rating before they’ve even thought about the process of writing a review.

 - They help increase review collection rates